 Understanding the problem

-Many companies that use Gusto to run their payroll have a great deal of hourly employees and so after a lot of internal research our team discovered that this is a crucial requirement for these companies to easily manage their business.
+Many companies that use Gusto to run payroll have a great number of hourly employees and so after internal research our team discovered that time tracking is a crucial requirement for these companies to easily manage their business.
+Without time tracking built into Gusto, customers would use a flurry of third party applications and would then need to manually add those hours into Gusto’s web app eventually.

 Exploration and initial ideas